-- Add the chia seeds to the remainder milk and stir for a minute until the pudding like texture starts to form.
+- Add the chia seeds to the remaining milk and stir for a minute until the pudding-like texture starts to form.
 Place this mix in the fridge and leave it to rest.

 - Take the chia and milk mix out of the fridge and stir.
 Pour on top of the strawberry mix in the 4 jars.

-You can add some fresh berries as a decoration or toppings as I did in the picture, but it’s not needed as they are tasty enough 🙂
+You can add some fresh berries as a decoration or toppings as I did in the picture, but it’s not needed – they are tasty enough! 🙂